 Lead trial and appellate counsel for ConocoPhillips in crude oil buy-sell contract dispute with BP Oil Supply in Delaware and Texas state courts.
 Case resolved on confidential terms.

 Sensormatic Electronics Corp. v.
 The TAG Co., et al. (S.D.
 Fla., Fed.
 Cir.
 2008-2010)

-Trial counsel for plaintiff Sensormatic Electronics Corporation in patent infringement, trade secret misappropriation and breach of contract suit.
-Following a three-week bench trial, the Court entered judgment in favor of Sensormatic on all counts and entered a permanent injunction, all affirmed by the Federal Circuit.
+Trial counsel for Sensormatic Electronics Corporation in patent infringement, trade secret misappropriation, and breach of contract suit.
+Following a three-week bench trial, the court entered judgment in favor of Sensormatic on all counts and entered a permanent injunction, all affirmed by the Federal Circuit.

 Applied Medical Resources Corp. v.
 United States Surgical Corp.
 (C.D.
 Cal., Fed.
 Cir.
 2005-2009)

 Trial counsel for United States Surgical Corporation, a subsidiary of Covidien, in medical device patent infringement suit in which Applied Medical sought $300 million and an injunction.
 Won non-infringement jury verdict after five-week trial, which was affirmed on appeal in the Federal Circuit.

 Mercury Companies, Inc. et al. v.
 The First American Company et al. (D. Colo.
 2008-2010)